-Where residential or commercial properties are to be merged or divided an application form must be submitted for the alteration of an address, addresses will be altered in accordance with the current Data Entry Conventions (DEC) and the following applies.
+Where residential or commercial properties are to be merged or divided an application form must be submitted for the alteration of an address, addresses will be altered in accordance with the current Data Entry Conventions (DEC) and the following applies:

-- 14.1 A merge of the property will adopt all previous addressable objects as its identifier where premise numbers are used: - For instance the merging of two properties at 4 and 5 High Street to become one property will result in a new address of 4-5 High Street.
-An exception to this would be where all the properties which are numbered, for example 1, 2, and 3 Stable Cottages are to be merged into one property, the numbers in this instance may be removed and the address become Stable Cottage, but only where the name Stable Cottage would not conflict with other properties with the same or similar name in the local area (using the naming allocation guidance section 12). - 14.2 Division of a property where the building is divided into two or more self-contained units. - The building shell will be the existing property number or name if no number exists eg 13 North Road, the internal numbering whether this is commercial or residential will be known as Unit/Flat/Apartment 1-3,13 North Road. - 14.3 Conversion of a house into two or more residential flats with one door providing access to all flats: - The building shell shall be recorded as the existing property number or name with each flat numbered internally as Flat/Apartment 1, Flat 2 etc., eg Flat 1, 13 North Road.
-Penrith. - 14.4 Conversion of a house into two or more residential flats with separate doors from the street providing access to each of the flats:
+14.1 A Merge of the property will adopt all previous addressable objects as its identifier where premise numbers are used;

+For instance the merging of two properties at 4 and 5 High Street to become one property will result in a new address of 4-5 High Street.
+An exception to this would be where all the properties which are numbered, for example 1, 2, and 3 Stable Cottages are to be merged into one property, the numbers in this instance may be removed and the address become Stable Cottage, but only where the name Stable Cottage would not conflict with other properties with the same or similar name in the local area (using the naming allocation guidance section 12).

+14.2 Division of a property where the building is divided into two or more self-contained units;

+The building shell will be the existing property number or name if no number exists, eg 13 North Road, the internal numbering whether this is commercial or residential will be known as Unit/Flat/Apartment 1-3,13 North Road.

+14.3 Conversion of a house into two or more residential flats with one door providing access to all flats:

+The building shell shall be recorded as the existing property number or name with each flat numbered internally as Flat/Apartment 1, Flat 2 etc., eg Flat 1

+13 North Road, Penrith.

+14.4 Conversion of a house into two or more residential flats with separate doors from the street providing access to each of the flats:

-• Each flat shall be numbered with the property number with the addition of a suffix for example, 13A, 13B, 13C etc Duke Street, Penrith.
+Each flat shall be numbered with the property number with the addition of a suffix for example, 13A, 13B, 13C etc. Duke Street, Penrith.

-More complex arrangements will be addressed using the conventions set out in the latest version of the Data Entry Conventions and Best Practice for the National Address Gazetteer.
+14.5 More complex arrangements will be addressed using the conventions set out in the latest version of the Data Entry Conventions and Best Practice for the National Address Gazetteer.

-15. Addressing Business Properties and Commercial Units on Industrial Estates or Retail Parks

-Business Properties.
-These buildings should be named rather than numbered if not currently located in a numbering scheme.
-This will allow for easy divisions or merges of businesses to be addressed appropriately without dramatically changing the original address.
+15. Addressing Business Properties and Commercial Units on Industrial Estates or Retail Parks divisions or merges of businesses to be addressed appropriately without dramatically changing the original address.
 Business names will then be added or removed where necessary without the official property address changing.
 Refer to section that contains the full property name guidance.